caas-team/py-kube-downscaler/README.md

 :   Grace period in seconds for new deployments before scaling them down
     (default: 15min).
 The grace period counts from time of creation of the deployment, i.e. updated deployments will immediately be scaled down regardless of the grace period.
+If the `downscaler/grace-period` annotation is present in a resource and its value is shorter than the global grace period, the annotation's value will override the global grace period for that specific resource.

 `--upscale-period`